gilma0/Corsair_ICUE_Sleep_Timer/README.md

 A simple sleep timer for Corsair keyboards since there is no option to do so in ICUE software

-Tested on Corsair K70 keyboard, should work on other Corsair keyboards but may require minor changes
+Tested on Corsair K70 keyboard with red leds, should work on other Corsair keyboards but may require minor changes

-input_based (alpha version): Detects key presses and mouse movements, issues with detecting inputs in some apps

-idle_based: Uses ctype to measure idle time, works everywhere (as far as i know), simpler and works better

 ![alt text](https://i.imgur.com/PoDi8xc.png?1)